 The term service provider is used to describe the people and organisations that provide services and programs for children with autism spectrum disorder (ASD) and their families.

-not-for-profit (NFP) services and programs, which are mostly funded by government and might be free or partly subsidised
+not-for-profit services and programs, which are mostly funded by government and might be free or partly subsidised

 private services and programs, which might be partly funded or which you have to pay for in full.

-Terminology: therapies or services?
+Autism spectrum disorder terminology: therapies or services?

 Services are the places and organisations that offer these therapies.
 A service might provide one therapy or several types.

-You’ll also hear the terms specialist and generic being used.
+You’ll also hear the terms ‘specialist’ and ‘generic’ being used.

 Generic means non-specialist providers of services to all children.
 These services or programs might or might not have some experience with ASD.
 For example, they can include child care and preschool programs.
 A larger generic service provider might have specialist ASD teams.

 A child with ASD can go to either a specialist or generic service or program.
 In many cases, the child can go to both.
-Staff in a generic service or program will often liaise with ASD specialists and attend ASD training programs.
+Staff in a generic service or program often liaise with ASD specialists and attend ASD training programs.

 If your child wasn’t diagnosed until later childhood or adolescence, you might feel that you’ve missed out on crucial years of getting help for your child.
 But it’s never too late to start getting services, and there are options for older children and teenagers and their families.

-These associations have lots of information about ASD and the service options in your state or territory.
+These associations have lots of information for people with autism spectrum disorder (ASD) and their families.
 They’ll also be able to connect you with a range of parent support groups.
 Several autism associations are also service providers.

 the state associations are the home of the HCWA autism advisors.
 If

-your child is under seven and diagnosed with ASD, these advisors can
+your child is under seven years and diagnosed with ASD, these advisors can

-advise you and help you find early intervention services and government
+help you find early intervention services and government

-Your child might go to a specialist school for children with a range of disabilities, a school for children with ASD or a mainstream school.
-Some schools have special units or programs for children with disabilities or special learning needs.
+Your child might go to a specialist school for children with a range of disabilities, a school for children with autism spectrum disorder (ASD) or a mainstream school.
+Some schools have special units or programs for children with disability or special learning needs.

 Lots of families find that sharing the diagnosis with the school is a good starting point for getting extra support.
 Your child’s school might be asked to build specific therapy approaches into their program for your child.
-You might need to spend time working with your child’s school to get the best educational outcome for your child.
+You might need to spend time working with your child’s school to get the best educational outcomes for your child.

 Getting answers, getting organised